dmbarbour/wikilon/docs/AwelonLang.md

 Effectively, we add an implicit `@dictname` suffix to every word in a contained dictionary, preserving behavior and structure of the contained dictionary.
 The contained dictionary cannot reference or depend upon its host.
 Consequently, every contained dictionary will replicate definitions for shared dependencies such as natural numbers and arithmetic.
 Fortunately, we can leverage structure sharing to mitigate storage overheads.

 To mitigate aesthetic issues, improve caching, and encourage community standardization of word definitions, any evaluator is free to localize words with common meaning.
 For example, if `42@d` means the same as `42` then we may freely rewrite the former to the latter.
 Primitives, labels, and most annotations can automatically be localized.
 Localization theoretically should create weak social pressures for dictionaries to gradually standardize and share more definitions.

+### Dictionary Representation

+The Awelon dictionary must support soft real-time streaming updates, scales of multiple terabytes, distributed storage with lazy downloads, structure sharing with similar dictionaries, lightweight branching and versioning, and efficient diffs.
+Further it ideally should be legible in a text editor and simple enough for humans to infer the structure.

+The proposed representation:

+        /prefix1 secureHash1
+        /prefix2 secureHash2
+        :symbol1 definition1
+        :symbol2 definition2
+        ~symbol3

+A dictionary is represented by a root node for a log-structured merge radix tree.
+The node encoding is legible, line-oriented ASCII.
+Each line is an update - a prefix with internal tree node, a symbol with definition, or deletion of a symbol.
+Internal nodes in the tree are identified by their secure hash (or empty string for empty tree).
+To find the definition for a symbol, it is sufficient to observe only the last relevant update.
+For example, an update to `/p` will mask prior updates to `:poke` and `/prod`.
+Those symbols should be moved into the node under `/p` if we intend to preserve them.
+The matched prefix is stripped from internal nodes, so under `/p` those symbols become `:oke` and `/rod`.

+Updates may appear in any order.
+However, nodes have a normal form easily constructed by eliminating masked updates then sorting the remaining updates.
+To maximize structure sharing, it's best for internal nodes to always use this normal form.

+An Awelon dictionary defines symbols for words and hierarchical dictionaries.
+A word's definition should be valid Awelon code, represented inline.
+Oversized definitions can cause inefficiencies due to repeated copying and node processing costs, but this can be mitigated by use of a `$secureHash` redirect.
+Hierarchical dictionaries have form `:@myDict secureHash`, i.e. simply use symbols starting with `@` and a secure hash identifying a root dictionary node.

+The empty prefix is permitted and useful.
+Within a stream, it masks all prior updates, representing an atomic update to a dictionary.
+And as the first update in a node, it represents a prototype inheritance for logical patching of another dictionary.
+Diffs can leverage this, seeking a common origin in case two dictionaries share lineage.

+*Note:* This dictionary representation does not enforce that definitions are acyclic, well typed, and so on.
+Such observations must be memoized and cached externally.
+However, efficient diffs can at least help with maintaining cached observations.

 ## Evaluation